 The correct answer is: it depends on what you’re looking for.
 Pine, fir, or spruce is affordable and lasts longer.
 Cedar and cypress have natural oils that act as insect barriers but are also very resistant to rot.

 Redwood is also good, but it’s more expensive compared to other types of woods.
 However, it is also better looking and more durable.
+I believe that there is no point in being too frugal when it comes to wooden fence designs that are meant to protect your home and yard, so I would put redwood among the best types of wood for a fence.

 ● A 6-foot long cedar picket costs roughly $2-3 for one.